nationalarchives/tdr-dev-documentation/technology-considerations/TDR Database Design.md

 | Filesize    |             | double      |             |             |
 | Datetime    |             | datetime    |             |             |

-It is appreciated that the full original path may not be accessible and the relative path from the consignment folder selected would be acceptable without causing issues.
+It is appreciated that the full original path and the file creation date may not be accessible.
+The last modified date and relative path of a fle from the consignment folder would be acceptable and would not cause issues with creating the bag.

 ### FFIDMetadata

 The FFIDMetadata table is proposed to hold the information gathered